Policy and Procedures on Drug Screens for Health Professions Programs

 Once a final decision is made regarding the student’s appeal, including removal from clinical, leave of absence, and dismissal from the program, the dean will immediately notify the student by email and by certified letter.
 The dean’s office will copy all related correspondence to the chair, program directors and clinical coordinator(s) of the respective programs.

-The decision of the dean regarding the ability of an incoming student or current student to enter into or continue in a professional program is final and cannot be appealed.
+The decision of the dean regarding the ability of an incoming student or current student to enter or continue in a professional program is final and cannot be appealed.
 Admissions and appropriate program chairs will be notified of the decision.

 Maintenance of Records and Confidentiality